Sunday, September 29, 2024

 Right away, there is a definite amber top note, almost brash in its sharp sweetness.

 As it melts to my skin, it softens into a glowing warmth.
-Almost like a man with an ulterior motive discovering that he is actually falling in love.
+Almost like someone with an ulterior motive discovering they’re actually falling in love.

 During and after the drydown stage, a spiciness comes forward.
 There are faint notes of floral greens and a powdery finish, like a stolen kiss while leaning on a dusty workbench.

 It almost has an air of what many like about the classic Old Spice aftershave, but softer, less obvious.
-It has much more versatility for both men and women, and I could easily wear this daily.
+It has much more versatility as a unisex fragrance, and I could easily wear this daily.

 XOXO